metal3-io/metal3-docs/design/metadata-handling.md

 Hence we want a way to generate a node-specific metadata and network data for a machine deployment or Kubeadm Control Plane and pass it down to Ironic.

+In addition, the network data might require static ip addresses configuration.
+The controller must be able to provide a unique IP address.
+Hence the controller should keep track of the index of the node to be able to render consistently ip addresses.

 ### Goals

 The goals are :